 Power pumping is interval pumping for 1 hour.

 This honestly sounded like a punishment to me so I put off power pumping until 11 months in, when my stash was gone, and I was struggling to produce.
 Although it wasn’t how I wanted to spend my lunch hour, it did help me to be able to complete my last months of pumping.
 If you’re returning to work soon, check out the pump bag checklist I used to ensure a comfortable and productive pump session.
+You’ll also want to make sure that you have a really comfortable and supportive pumping bra.
+Here is the one I used, I have a full review on it here.

 I’ve heard many testimonies from moms that power pumped much sooner during their pumping journey and they swear by it.
 I can say that it helped me to produce more, and I will definitely begin power pumping much sooner with baby #2.